 Harvested from the South American rainforests, Lacewood shares similar characteristics with Mahogany and yet is notably stiff and light, producing a big full tone.

 Macauba is a very dense wood harvested in Central and South American.
 It is similar in appearance to Indian Rosewood and in tone to Hormigo.

 We currently have one set available

-Madagascar Rosewood comes from Southeast Asia.
-It is a dense wood that is highly regarding for the tone it produces in acoustic guitars.
-These are the only two sets that will be available due to environmental concerns.
+Madagascar Rosewood is a dense wood that is highly regarding for the tone it produces in acoustic guitars.
+This is the only set available

 Mahogany is one of the most stable tonewoods and is also used for soundboards.
 It produces a balanced woody tone with a powerful midrange.
 We typically have a variety of types of Mahogany on hand.

 While Maple may be most often associated with violins, its application as a guitar tonewood is just as successful.
 It is light and produces a brilliant clarity and separation of notes.
 We typically have a variety of types of maple on hand.

 This tropical species tends to resemble Koa in looks and Mahogany in tone and character and has become a favorite of guitar and ukulele builders.